 The short answer to these questions is, “No.”

-The IRS or the state cannot tax you on personal injury claims, whether or not you reached a settlement without going to court or went to trial and won a verdict.
-Therefore, a significant portion of the compensation from a typical personal injury case that is meant to pay for medical expenses, lost wages, pain and suffering and attorney fees will not be taxed, provided they are directly traceable to the relevant injury or illness-causing accident.
+The IRS or the state cannot tax you on personal injury claims, regardless of whether or not you reached a settlement without going to court or went to trial and won a verdict.
+Therefore, a significant portion of the compensation from a typical personal injury case that is meant to pay for medical expenses, lost wages, pain and suffering and attorney fees will not be taxed, provided they are directly traceable to the relevant illness or injury-causing accident.
 According to the Income Tax Assessment Act, a lump sum payment in relation to a personal injury lawsuit does not have to be noted on your tax return as taxable income.

 However, there are some exceptions.